rafiul-durjoy/IOT-BASED-SMART-HOME/README.md

 - **Security monitoring**
 - **Device integration via Arduino and Wi-Fi**

-The PDF report of the project is included in the `/docs` folder.
+The PDF report of the project is included in the [`Add project report PDF` folder](Add%20project%20report%20PDF/Smart_Home_Project_Report.pdf).

 ## Folder Structure

-- `/Add project report PDF`– PDF report and diagrams
+- `/Add project report PDF` – PDF report and diagrams
 - `/code` – Arduino code and scripts (if any)

 ## License

 This project is licensed under **CC BY-NC 4.0** – see the LICENSE.md file for details.